BurraAbhishek/Python-Hand-Cricket/README.md

 $ git clone https://github.com/BurraAbhishek/Python-Hand-Cricket.git
 ```

-Disk space: 10 MB (minimum).
+Disk space: 32 MB (minimum), 256 MB or more (recommended).

 ## Features of cricket which are not implemented in this game
-- Run out: The batter fails to reach the crease before the wickets fall.
+- [Run out](https://en.wikipedia.org/wiki/Run_out): The batter fails to reach the crease before the wickets fall.
-- Extras: Wides, no balls, free hits, dead balls.
+- [Extras](https://en.wikipedia.org/wiki/Extra_%28cricket%29): Wides, no balls, byes, leg-byes.
 - This game implements a 6-run penalty for wrong bowling input.
 In actual cricket, various infractions by the fielding side can lead to 5 penalty runs.
-- Rain delay and DLS par score
+- Rain delay and [DLS](https://en.wikipedia.org/wiki/Duckworth%E2%80%93Lewis%E2%80%93Stern_method) par score
-- Innings forfeiture in test cricket.

 ### Known bugs

 Rain delay and abandoned matches are not yet implemented in this game.
 However, deliberately closing the application in order to avoid losing a match is considered as an abandoned match.
-This issue can't be fixed, since there are other ways to get around it.
+This issue can't be fixed, since there are other ways to get around it, for example, by manually editing the JSON team files.

 # License